 The outer skin produces an oil called sebum.
 The sebum softens, lubricates and protects the skin.
 It prevents the skin from drying out and aging prematurely.
 In addition, it feeds the beneficial bacterial that live on the surface of the outer skin.
 (1)

-These fatty acids, as well as topical vegetables oils applied to the skin, provide many benefits to the skin.
-They protect the skin from exposure to bad bacteria which is abundant and constant.
+These fatty acids provide many benefits to the skin.
+They protect the skin from exposure to bad bacteria, which is abundant and constant.
 (2,3,4) It is these fatty acids that allow mammals in the wild to heal from wounds.
 These fatty acids moisturize and nourish the skin in a way that water and most moisturizers cannot.
 It is the way we are designed to moisturize ourselves.
 (1,2,3,4)

 The vegetables oils that the dermatologist deemed too large a molecule to penetrate the phospholipid layer of the skin are actually not meant to penetrate the skin at all.
 As food for the good bacteria living on our skins’ surfaces, they are converted into free fatty acids in the same way the sebum and natural oils produced by the skin are transformed by the skin microbes.
-In addition, the application of vegetable oils without the microbial conversion has also been shown to support the immunity, health and integrity of the skin.
-(2,3,4,5)
+(2,3,4)

 Beauty Secret #1: Feed the beneficial bacteria on your skin by cleansing and/or moisturizing with a gentle plant-based oil, or using a moisturizer that is oil-based, such as LifeSpa’s line of organic moisturizers.

 When bathing and showering with lots of soaps and shampoos, the healthy oils and free fatty acids are often washed off, leaving the skin too dry to support the health of the good bacteria that protect it.